miaozhun/DEsingle/README.md

 ![Logo](https://github.com/miaozhun/DEsingle/blob/master/DEsingle%20LOGO.png?raw=true)
 # DEsingle
-An R package for differential expression analysis of single-cell RNA-seq data.
+***DEsingle*** is an R package for differential expression analysis of single-cell RNA-seq (scRNA-seq) data.
+It will detect the differentially expressed genes between two specified groups of cells in a read counts matrix of scRNA-seq data.

 # Install DEsingle
 To install DEsingle R package, just execute the following code in R console: